 In order to soothe your nerves and protect those pearly whites, you need to understand how teeth grinding happens and how you can prevent it.
 Once you have that knowledge, you can put it into practice with one or more of the following tips.
-If these don't work for you, it is recommended that you consult with a specialist as soon as possible!
+If these don't work for you, it is recommended that you consult with a specialist!

 For now, though, let's try to stop those teeth from grinding.

 One of the most common causes of teeth grinding is eating chewy or sticky foods.
 When these types of food particles get stuck in between your teeth, they can cause you to clench your jaw in order to try and dislodge them.
 This puts added pressure on your molars and leads to more frequent grinding episodes.

 Hence, you should avoid eating these types of foods whenever possible.
 You can also reduce how much pressure your teeth are applying to each other while chewing by simply using a softer toothbrush and reducing how hard and how long you brush (for example, brushing for only two minutes instead of the usual three).

 A custom-made teeth grinding mouth guard can be very helpful in preventing teeth grinding.
 This is a thin plastic device that fits over your top row of teeth and prevents them from coming into contact with each other.

 It's crucial that you find a mouth guard that fits well - if it's too tight or loose, it won't do its job correctly.
 At Remi, we can create a custom-made mouth guard for you that will fit your teeth perfectly and help to stop the grinding.

 Click here to order yours today and escape the grind!